koding/tunnel/README.md

     * PUT /tunnnels
 * Simplicity and Laser-like focus on "opaque" usage of TCP/TLS.
 Removed HTTP/WebSocket/old Virtual Hosts code.
 * Added support for HAProxy "PROXY" protocol.
 * Added support for Port mappings between front end and back end.
+* Introduced concept of a "service" string instead of port number, so the client decides what ports to connect to & how, not the server.
 * Added support TLS SNI based virtual hosts.
 (Hostname based routing)
 * Fixed various bugs related to connection lifecycle.